lewismosage/TrackItNow/README.md

 # TrackItNow - Inventory Management Tracking System

 **TrackItNow** is a robust Inventory Management Tracking System designed to simplify inventory management for businesses.
-Built with a powerful combination of **React.js** for the frontend and **Django/Flask** for the backend, the system offers secure authentication, real-time stock tracking, supplier management, and advanced analytics.
+Built with a powerful combination of **React.js** for the frontend and **Flask** for the backend, the system offers secure authentication, real-time stock tracking, supplier management, and advanced analytics.

 ---